nl2go/hrobot-cli/README.md

 Currently implemented commands are:

 ```
-CLI application for the hetzner robot API
+CLI application for the Hetzner Robot API - version 0.1.1

 Usage:
   hrobot-cli [command]